 5. Try a Gourmet Soft Pretzel

 Did you know that soft pretzels originated in Pennsylvania?
-That being said fresh homemade soft pretzels are a hit in the northern part of the east coast which is why the popularity has spread into the rest New England.
+That being said fresh homemade soft pretzels are a hit in the northern part of the East Coast which is why the popularity has spread into the rest of New England.

 You must try one, especially if you are visiting Rhode Island in the fall!
 I think it makes for the perfect warm snack paired with a seasonal craft beer, wouldn’t you agree?